About The Author

 I grew up in Athens, Georgia, a vibrant, historic, friendly small town that you probably know as the home of the University of Georgia.
 As a child, I had remarkable freedom and rode my bike all over town visiting friends, dropping in on shop owners.
 I attended a small Catholic elementary school run by missionary nuns from Pennsylvania because Georgia was missionary territory in the 1960’s.
-I went to Clarke Central High School where many of my classmates were people I’d known since kindergarten.
-None of us could never get away with anything we weren’t supposed to be doing because someone’s mother would tell your mother.
-In 1975 I graduated from the University of Georgia with a journalism degree and came to Charleston for my first job at WCIV-TV.
+My high school classmates were people I’d known since kindergarten.
+None of us could ever get away with anything we weren’t supposed to be doing because someone’s mother would tell your mother.
+I graduated from college and came to Charleston for my first job.
 I’ve worked as a journalist in California, Washington, D.C., and Baltimore and then returned to Charleston in 1999.
 A few years ago, I retired as a medical science writer.

-Along the way I was blessed with three great kids and a few years ago, a grandson.
+I’ve been blessed with great kids and a grandson.

 My first book, Annaliese From Off, is about one woman’s fight against the logging frenzy that went on in the north Georgia mountains in 1900.
 I published the sequel four years later.
 My newest book, The Rice Birds, is my tribute to the people who built their lives in the beautiful but dangerous watery landscape of coastal South Carolina.